Post Banner Image

 By Jersey Griggs

 From hot wings to brownies, the nation’s most popular dishes all have an origin story.
 Often, where these foods were invented is just as important to the story as why they were invented.
-To learn more about the birthplace of America’s favorite foods, check out these five U.S. cities that are famous for their culinary contributions.
+To learn more about the birthplace of some of America’s favorite dishes, check out these 10 U.S. cities that are famous for food.

 Buffalo, New York – Buffalo Hot Wings